mlibazisi/SmartTacToe/README.md

 ## Configuring SmartTacToe on the server

-**Step 1.** Navigate to SmartTacToe's home directory (the one that's a level above the document root you configured earlier) ⋅⋅*From the home directory, move into the configuration directory as shown bellow:
+**Step 1.** Navigate to SmartTacToe's home directory (the one that's a level above the document root you configured earlier)
+- From the home directory, move into the configuration directory as shown bellow:

  ```bash
 cd config
  ```